How to Avoid Snagging a Wire Wheel on Edges: Safe Step-by-Step Guide

 Type 29 Flap 15-35 degrees Enhance material removal

-Grip Control Firm hold Maintain stability and control
+Grip Control Firm two-hand hold Maintain stability and control

 Avoid Snagging With Light Pressure and Controlled Movements